 When renewing an item over the website a pop-up box will appear showing whether your item was successfully renewed.
 If the item cannot be renewed the pop-up box will include an explanation.
 Items that were successfully renewed will show the new due date.

-Most items may be renewed up to two times, assuming that the item isn’t on hold for another patron.
+Most items may be renewed up to four times, assuming that the item isn’t on hold for another patron.
 Please bear in mind that the renewal period starts on the day that the item is renewed.

 This means that if you wait until the day that an item is due to renew it, you will get the most time with the item.
 If you do this for a second renewal, you could have the item for the maximum possible checkout period.

 Yes.
 As a courtesy, Greenwich Library emails all patrons who have provided an email address with a reminder notice when they have items coming due in two days.
 To modify, change or delete your email address please visit the My Settings section of our Web site.

 If you have provided us with your email address but have not been receiving Greenwich Library email notices, they may have been going to your spam or other folder.

 In order to ensure our entire community has equal access to our most popular materials, Greenwich Library makes it possible for everyone with a valid library card to place a hold request on an item.

 You can also call Lending Patron Services (203-625-6524) during library hours with your library card number.
 Staff will be able to assist you with any questions regarding the status of your holds or library account.